Jackwym/RubiksCube/README.md

 5) impliment movement of sides only

-6) impliment and execute a generated scramble
+6) impliment and execute a generated scramble <-- being worked on

 DONE 7) add prime moves